Consider the called…

 Show me your ways, Lord, teach me your paths.
 Guide me in your truth and teach me, for you are God my Savior, and my hope is in you all day long.Psalm 25:4-5

-*Featured photo by Valiphotos on Pixabay, All other photos ~ courtesy of FreePhotos on Pixabay
+*Final thanks: Featured Image by Valiphotos from Pixabay, All other Images ~ courtesy of FreePhotos from Pixabay